Tuition and Fees

 A nonrefundable application fee of $80 must accompany each application.
 If admitted, decisions are due within two weeks.
 The tuition charge of $3,500 and housing charge of $1,500 (if applicable) are due upon acceptance of admission.

-Participants who wish to withdraw from the 2016 program will be refunded tuition and housing costs according to the following schedule: withdraws on or before June 10, 2013 — 100% refund; withdraws on or before June 17, 2016 — 50% tuiton/0% housing refund.
+Participants who wish to withdraw from the 2016 program will be refunded tuition and housing costs according to the following schedule: withdraws on or before June 10, 2016 — 100% refund; withdraws on or before June 17, 2016 — 50% tuition/0% housing refund.
 After June 17, refunds will not be given.

 Please Note: Career Discovery financial aid is not federally subsidized and is available to U.S. citizens and permanent residents only.
 International students are not eligible to apply.
-Applications for financial aid are not submitted online and should be mailed to the Career Discovery office by May 1, 2016.
-Requests for aid will not be considered without a completed program application.
 Late applications will not be considered.